Jock Byrne

-In 1956 Byrne was awarded an MBE in the New Year Honours for his services as an Area Secretary to the Electrical Trades Union in West Scotland.
+In 1951 Byrne was awarded an MBE by King George in the New Year Honours for his services as an Area Secretary to the Electrical Trades Union in West Scotland.

+In 1956 Byrne was upgraded to OBE by Queen Elizabeth.

+He was also a Justice of the Peace for the County of the City of Glasgow from 1950.

 Byrne stood against Haxell again in 1959, and was widely expected to win.
 However, it was declared that he had narrowly lost the election.
 He and Frank Chapple took Haxell and fourteen other CPGB members to court, alleging that the election had been fixed.
 In 1961, they won the case and the court declared Byrne elected as general secretary.
 Byrne expelled Haxell from the union but did not agree to a Trades Union Congress (TUC) demand to bar all existing officers from office for five years.
 As a result, the ETU were expelled from the TUC and, later, also from the Labour Party.

 Byrne organised new elections and was re-elected as general secretary, with his supporters winning almost all the elected posts.
 They banned communists from holding elected office in the union, and the ETU was subsequently readmitted to the TUC and Labour Party.

 Byrne suffered a stroke in 1961 and was thereafter concerned about his health.
-He decided to retire in 1966, when his full term of office ended, and he died three years later.
+He decided to retire in 1966, when his full term of office ended, and he died three years later from a stroke.